I recently read a book about succeeding in today’s economy.

 Here are some of the key concepts it says you need to succeed in today’s economy:

 “Deep Work are professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.”

 We’re so used to looking at our phones or checking our emails the second we are bored.
-As a result, our brains have become wired where it’s not ready for deep focused work.
+As a result, our brains have become wired and it’s not ready for deep-focused work.
 We have to rewire our brains so that we become used to resisting distracting stimuli.